amusecode/amuse/doc/reference/style_guide.rst

     not used a lot, at least the class or method is described better in the longer name.

     Do not use abbreviations in names.
-Especcially, do not use the first three or four letters of a word (for example, *dir* for directory or *ref* for reference).
+Especially, do not use the first three or four letters of a word (for example, *dir* for directory or *ref* for reference).
 Also, do not remove the vowels to shorten a name (for example *tmp* for temp).